top of page

 French craftsmanship and tradition

-The Marie Antoinette Collection is entirely manufactured in France in Compiègne, a historic city known as the cradle of French figurine tradition.
-Compiègne is home to the Museum of Historical Figurines, an institution that documents and preserves the history of this craft.
-FIGURART perpetuates this tradition by combining traditional know-how with modern artisanal innovation.
+The Marie Antoinette Collection is entirely made in France, in Compiègne, a historic city renowned for its figurine-making tradition .
+Compiègne is home to the Musée de la Figurine Historique (Museum of Historical Figurines ), an institution that documents and preserves the history of this craft.
+FIGURART perpetuates this tradition by combining traditional know-how with modern artisanal innovation .

 Certificate of authenticity